nozyx12/nozyx12/README.md

 #### About me:
 * I'm French 🇫🇷
-* I code in Java, Kotlin and JavaScript ☕
+* I code in Java, Kotlin and Lua 🌙
-* I also know base of HTML, CSS, Python and Lua 🌙
+* I also know base of HTML, CSS, JavaScript and Python 🐍
 * I love creating small projets for fun 🌟
 * I speak French and English 🇫🇷 🇬🇧
-* I play Minecraft
+* I play Minecraft and Roblox 🕹️
-* I use IntelliJ IDEA for Java and Kotlin projects.
+* I use IntelliJ IDEA Ultimate for my projects 💻

 #### Contact me:
 * My Email adress is: [nozyxoff@proton.me](mailto:/nozyxoff@proton.me)